Why Virtual Reality Is So Important For Education

 Today, we think of realities like this as ‘digital,’ but meaning is made in our own minds, and you and I are from a time when digital is seen as artificial.
 That’s our meaning which has been constructed over time.
 What happens when the balance begins to shift–when digital and physical are seen as equally ‘real’?
 Meaning, in our minds, is as flexible as the reality in a digital space.
 They are fluid.

 Today’s classroom is not much different than one Dewey might have seen.
-It’s a dated mode with bells and whistles shoe-horned in.
-Virtual reality in today’s classroom would be like using Google self-driving cars in a NASCAR race.
+It’s a dated model with bells and whistles shoe-horned in.
+Virtual reality in today’s classroom would be like using Tesla self-driving cars in a NASCAR race.
 But not far in the future, the potential for virtual reality in education–at least as we conceive it today–might far surpass anything you’ve seen in #edtech so far.

 Virtual reality will allow us to create any environment for simulated interactions.
 Anything.
 Any machine.
 Any classroom with any activities for any purpose.
 It will be the ultimate unclassroom.
-In fact, the word classroom will stuffed full of the connotation of limitation.
+In fact, the word classroom is stuffed full of limitations.

-Remember when we sat in a room in desks and listened and got one letter if we “did good” and another if we “did bad”?
+Remember when we sat in a room in desks and listened and got one symbol if we ‘did’ well’ and another if we didn’t?
 When we all learned the same thing in the same way and were expected to be genius and alive?
-That was cray cray.
+That was crazy.

-FYI, this particular video features is the HTC Vive running SteamVR, which launched on April 5th for $799.
+FYI, this particular video features the Pico Neo 2, a virtual reality headset we are in the process of testing).
 There are also virtual reality headsets from Oculus Rift (since purchased by facebook for the reasons alluded to above), Sony, and other companies.